Implementing a policy

-- See the section on individualized writing above for the reasons why a well-implemented institutional OA policy would take priority over a later publishing contract inconsistent with the policy (at least in the US).
-Because the policy takes priority, authors who sign publishing contracts inconsistent with the policy may be unable to live up to those contracts.
-Because the policy takes priority and retains key rights, the risk is not copyright infringement but breach of contract.
+- See the entry above on an individualized writing to confirm the license.
+It explains why a well-implemented institutional OA policy would take priority over a later publishing contract inconsistent with the policy, at least in the US.
+Because the policy takes priority, and effectively retains key rights, the risk of signing a contract inconsistent with the policy is not copyright infringement but breach of contract.
 An addendum modifying the contract completely eliminates this risk.

 - Note that there may be no legal risk to eliminate.

 - Under some legal theories, a widely-known prior license would protect the author from a claim of breach of contract, even in the absence of an addendum.
 This is one more reason to publicize the university's OA policy.

 - In addition, some but not all unmodified contracts are already consistent with the kind of policy recommended here.